-The Group's business activities are based on the business princi- Directors and the Board of Directors ples that "prioritize ethics and contribute to the prosperity of cus-At its regular monthly meetings as well as extraordinary meetings tomers and society as a whole."
-We therefore strive to attain held when appropriate, the Board of Directors, which is composed sound corporate management through strengthening and reinof seven Directors including three Outside Directors, discusses forcing corporate governance, fully appreciating the significance and decides on important management matters such as reports of compliance based on corporate ethics.
-At the same time, we on Operating Officers' business execution and matters to be dereview as appropriate our management monitoring system to encided solely at the discretion of the Board of Directors, while susure its conformity to the changes in the business environment pervising the execution of duties by Operating Officers. including social environment and relevant legislation.
+The Group's business activities are based on the business principles that "prioritize ethics and contribute to the prosperity of customers and society as a whole."
+We therefore strive to attain sound corporate management through strengthening and reinforcing corporate governance, fully appreciating the significance of compliance based on corporate ethics.
+At the same time, we review as appropriate our management monitoring system to ensure its conformity to the changes in the business environment including social environment and relevant legislation.